March 28, 2023

 2 Tone / Various Artists

 Dance Craze is a movie filmed throughout 1980, celebrating 2 Tone Records’ special place in British rock history with acts like the Specials, The Selecter, Madness, The Beat (known as the English Beat here in the States), Bad Manners and the Body Snatchers, all known for bringing ska to the mainstream.
-Director Joe Massot (The Song Remains the Same) was interested in Madness after meeting the band during its first US tour, but the project evolved to include more of the iconic 2 Tone roster.
-The film has been remastered, and the Blu Ray and DVD release is accompanied by a deluxe edition 3 LP or 3 CD box sets.
+The film has been remastered, with Blu Ray and DVD releases accompanied by 3 LP or 3 CD box sets.

 The Velvet Underground

 Lou Reed’s last album with the Velvet Underground was a departure from the band’s earlier work.
-The title, allegedly inspired by the group’s new label encouraging them to deliver an album “loaded with hits,” definitely hit a more commercial stride than any of the three previous outings.
+The title, allegedly inspired by the group’s new label asking for an album “loaded with hits,” definitely hit a more commercial stride.
 Classics like “Sweet Jane” and “Rock and Roll” are broadly known, but some of the best tunes on the record showcase (like “Oh Sweet Nuthin’) the vocals of Doug Yule.
-Rhino Records’ mammoth vinyl reissue features nine LPs (with stereo, mono, and full-length mixes), demos, live recordings and outtakes.
+This reissue features nine LPs (with stereo, mono, and full-length mixes), demos, live recordings and outtakes.

 An album that truly defines what “classic” means, the 1964 Herbie Hancock recording featured a fully legendary contingent of musicians: trumpeter Freddie Hubbard, bassist Ron Carter, and drummer Tony Willliams (the latter two were also his cohorts in the Miles Davis group).
-With some of the Hancock’s most recognizable tunes like ““Oliloquy Valley” and “Cantaloupe Island,” the latest reissue of Empyrean Isles Blue Note Classic Vinyl Edition is stereo, all-analog, mastered by Kevin Gray from the original master tapes, and pressed on 180g vinyl.
+With some of the Hancock’s most recognizable tunes like ““Oliloquy Valley” and “Cantaloupe Island,” this reissue is stereo, all-analog, mastered from the original master tapes, and pressed on 180g vinyl.

 Dark Side of the Moon, 50th Anniversary Edition

-Naturally, I can’t ignore the major reissue of the month from my favorite band.
+I can’t ignore the major reissue of the month from my favorite band.
 Dark Side of the Moon turned 50 this month.
-The album catapulted Pink Floyd into the public consciousness and remained on Billboard’s Top 200 Album charts for a record-breaking 724 consecutive weeks from its release in 1973 to April 1988.
-From the lush soundscapes to the timeless lyrics with themes of life, loss, greed, madness, aging and coping with modern society, it’s rightly been hailed as a masterpiece countless times.Remastered, again, the set contains, Blu-rays, merch (original poster and stickers), vinyl, a book of sheet music, and more.
+The album catapulted Pink Floyd into the public consciousness and remained on the "Billboard" Top 200 Album Chart for a record-breaking 724 consecutive weeks from 1973 to April 1988.
+The lush soundscapes and timeless lyrics with themes of life, loss, greed, madness, aging and coping with modern society, it’s rightly been hailed as a masterpiece.
+This set contains Blu-rays, merch (original poster and stickers), vinyl, sheet music, and more.